nbroeking/bits/README.md

 ```

 ## CRUD API
-The CRUD API is an API helper that you can use to make calls to any other CRUD subsystem.
+The CRUD API is an API helper that can make calls to any other CRUD subsystem.

 ## CRUD Manager
-The CRUD manager is a super class that you can use to create a CRUD subsystem.
+The CRUD manager is a super class that creates a CRUD subsystem.
 See the CRUD Section.

 ## CRUD Messenger
-The CRUD messenger is the helper object that the CRUD Manger uses to add its listener to the message center.
+The CRUD messenger is the helper object that the CRUD Manager uses to add its listener to the message center.
 Your messenger can be overloaded with the CRUD Messenger if you want to provide the basic CRUD API without having to implement the CRUD Manager.
 Or you can use it to extend the basic CRUD API.

 ## Daemon
 The daemon class can be used to start daemons or long running scripts.
 The daemon class ensures restart functionality as well as exit handling in case BITS tries to shutdown.